sylann/adventofcode/README.md

 Contains a cool helper script to automatically download, organize and run a puzzle by simply giving a **year** and a **day** in the CLI.

-Initially thought to work with python files but it should work with any immediately executable script file (as opposed to files that need to be compiled first).
+Only works with python for now, but I intend to add other languages, one day.

 ## Get started

 - Have python installed (3.10 at least)

-- Setup authentication
+- Setup the authentication
   (This lets you download your input files from https://adventofcode.com)

   - If not done already, create an account on https://adventofcode.com